On Dense Subgroups of Homeo(I)

-Abstract: {\Small We prove that a dense subgroup of $\mathrm{Homeo}_{+}(I)$ is not elementary amenable and (if it is finitely generated) has infinite girth.
-We also show that the topological group $\mathrm{Homeo}_{+}(I)$ does not satisfy the {\em Stability of the Generators Property}.}
+Abstract: {\Small We prove that a dense subgroup of $\mathrm{Homeo}_{+}(I)$ is not elementary amenable.
+We also show that the topological group $\mathrm{Homeo}_{+}(I)$ does not satisfy the {\em Stability of the Generators Property}, moreover, any finitely generated subgroup of $\mathrm{Homeo}_{+}(I)$ admits a faithful discrete representation in it.
+In the last section, we demonstrate that finitely generated dense subgroups have infinite girth.}